ForbesLindesay/acorn-globals/README.md

     Include variables declared in the file scope of the JavaScript file.
     This is useful when using modules that are not automatically wrapped in a closure.

+  - `includeFunctionDeclarations`

+    Default: `false`

+    Include function definitions in the list of globals.
+Use with `includeFileVars`.

 ## License

   MIT